RWKV/RWKV-wiki/docs/basic/play.md

 - [RWKV](https://github.com/BlinkDL/RWKV-LM/tree/main/RWKV-v4neo)

 ::: tip
-For new users, unless you plan to finetune, due to the complexity involved with python dependencies, it is recommmended to use the RWKV.cpp project instead.
+For new users, we recommend using the RWKV.cpp project unless you plan to finetune because of the complexity involved with python dependencies.
 :::

-interact with the model via the following CLI, if you have NPM installed
+Interact with the model via the following CLI, if you have NPM installed:

 ### RWKV cpp node (slightly out of date)